Things To Do In La Massana For The Perfect Getaway To Europe

 Photo: MARIA ROSA FERRE / Wikimedia Commons

-One of the calm and soothing things to do in La Massana is planning a retreat in L’Aldosa, which is situated at an elevation of 1300 metres.
+One of the calm and best things to do in La Massana is planning a retreat in L’Aldosa, which is situated at an elevation of 1300 metres.
 Staying in the lap of the Pyrenees mountains offers the most tranquil experience.
 You can partake in different outdoor activities, such as hiking, trekking, and skiing, during the winter season.
 Anyos-L’Aldosa Trail is a mesmerising hiking trail that offers sweeping views of the mountains.
 The Residència Aldosa’s dining area offers the best Andorran cuisines to savour.
 Also, getting around the village is quite easy with the bulk of public transport and their ease of accessibility.

 Timings: 24*7